levrex/DeterministicPhenoGraph/README.md

 -------------
 - The leiden algorithm is not implemented in this version.
 - Multiprocessing doesn't work at the moment
-- I want to add the possibility to change the seed as a user

 Citation
 -------------